TEXT WISH TO 70111 TO DONATE £3 A MONTH

 A child needs to be a UK resident, aged between 3 and 17 years (inclusive), and fighting a critical illness.

 A child shouldn't have received a wish from us before or from another wishgranting organisation.

 We can accept an application if we receive it on the child's third birthday, or before the day of their 18th birthday.

-2 - Ask a health or social care professional to apply for a wish for you
+2 - Ask a health, social care or educational professional to apply for a wish for you

 You'll no doubt be speaking to a variety of health or social care professionals during the course of your child's treatment and be liaising with educational professionals such as a teacher on a regular basis.
 You can ask any of the professionals in our list below to make a referral on your child's behalf.

-3 - Direct your health or social care professional to our website
+3 - Direct your health, social care or educational professional to our website

-Your health or social care professional can submit an application on the Make-A-Wish UK website.
+Your health, social care or educational professional can submit an application on the Make-A-Wish UK website.
 It’s the fastest and easiest way to apply.

 Definition of Health and Social Care Professionals